 3. My Toilet Won’t Drain

 The toilet has a trap that is built in; it’s located beneath the toilet bowl.
 Most blockages of this nature are caused by excessive waste and toilet paper building up in the trap.
 A hand plunger may be all you need to fix this problem, the up and down action will create pressure on top and underneath the clog breaking it up.
 If this works you will need to take the clog out of the bowl and dispose of it.
 Whatever you do, don’t try to flush it away as you may block the trap again and you will have to start over.
 If the blockage is more substantial like a child’s toy, a hand crank auger may work.
 If the problem persists you may have to buy a powered augur and if that doesn’t work you will need a plumber.

 Slow draining water and repeated blockages could be a sign that there is inadequate venting.
 The plumbing vents in your bathroom are pipes that connect to the drainage system.
 They are usually located in an exterior wall behind the sink; from there they exit up to the roof.
 In a standard bathroom there is usually only one vent, its job is to prevent air locks in your fixtures.
 If your fixtures are more than 10 feet away from the sink drain, you may consider fitting an additional vent.

 When undertaking these sewer cleaning jobs it’s a good idea to wear some thick rubber gloves and long sleeves.
 Having a plunger and a manual auger in your home’s toolkit is a good way to be prepared for any minor blockages.

 If you need to know more about any plumbing issues or need help from a plumber, contact Scott English Plumbing.
-Scott English Plumbing provides sewer cleaning services and can help you get your sewer working back to normal.
+Scott English Plumbing provides drain cleaning and sewer cleaning services and can help you get your sewer working back to normal.